jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 #### Deposit Funds to The Bridge:

-For each deposit, the bridge participants create a pre-planned route which represents the possible paths along which funds can flow (including the ZK proof dispute procedure).
+For each deposit, the bridge participants create a pre-planned route which represents the possible paths along which funds can flow.
 This set of transactions is signed by the group at deposit time.
 As long as at least one participant in the group is honest, the route cannot be compromised.

 Once the funds are locked in the bridge, the Wrapped BTC tokens are minted on the L2.